-During the year ended November 30, 2023, the Company used \$26,423,000 cash from investing activities compared to \$3,385,000 used during year ended November 30, 2022.
+During the three months ended February 29, 2024, the Company used \$9,402,000 cash from investing activities compared to \$9,648,000 generated during the three months ended February 28, 2023.
 Cash used in investing activities consists exclusively of exploration and evaluation expenditures, including cash payments for mineral property acquisitions.
-During the current period the Company completed the acquisition of the Yellowknife Lithium Project by way of a three-corner amalgamation and acquired \$10,375,000 cash in the process.

-During the year ended November 30, 2023, the Company generated \$44,198,000 from financing activities compared to generating \$8,254,000 during the year ended November 30, 2022.
-In both periods, cash generated from financing activities was from brokered financing.
-During the current period, the Company also repaid \$300,000 in loans previously obtained.
+During the three months ended February 29, 2024, the Company used \$5,000 in financing activities compared to generating \$505,000 during the three months ended February 28, 2023.
+During the current period, the Company incurred \$5,000 in financing charges related to its lease liability and the prior period amount related to proceeds from loans received.

 From time to time the Company works to raise additional capital through private placements and other forms of equity financing.
 Its ability to fund exploration projects is dependent upon its ability to obtain sufficient funding for operations and is ultimately dependent on the recoverability of the amounts capitalized to mineral exploration properties.
 The Company has not yet determined whether its mineral properties contain mineral reserves that are economically recoverable, and accordingly, the success of any further exploration or development prospects cannot be assured.
 Because the Company is not yet a producer, the primary source of future funds is through the sale of additional equity capital and optioning of resource properties.
-There is no assurance that the Company will be successful in raising sufficient capital to meet its future obligations.
+The Company has incurred losses from inception and does not currently have the financial resources to sustain its operations and exploration programs.
+These factors may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
 If it is not successful in raising sufficient capital, it may have to curtail or otherwise limit operations.

-As at November 30, 2023 shareholders' equity totaled \$245,192,000 and consisted of share capital in the amount of \$239,912,000, contributed surplus in the amount of \$2,547,000 and retained earnings in the amount of \$2,733,000.
+As at February 29, 2024 shareholders' equity totaled \$243,987,000 and consisted of share capital in the amount of \$239,912,000, contributed surplus in the amount of \$3,263,000 and retained earnings in the amount of \$812,000.